April 20th, 2021

 - Tap Erase iPhone.

-Your iPhone’s screen will go dark, and you may have to wait a few minutes for it to fully erase.
+Your iPhone's screen will go dark, and you may have to wait a few minutes for it to fully erase.
 When you see the device turn back on, the factory reset will be complete.
+If you'd now like to put your information back on your device, check out our guide to how to restore your iPhone backup.

 How to factory reset your iPhone without the passcode